agileandy/code-analysis/README.md

 1. Install Repomix: `npm install -g repomix`
 2. Run the script: `./generate_graph.sh`
+3. (Optional) If the class diagram fails to render, try using the fallback prompt: `graph_generation_prompt_v2.md`.
+Different models may handle complex Mermaid syntax differently.
 3. Paste the prompt into your LLM of choice

 ## Does it scale?

 To test out the scalability, I cloned the Opennote book repo at https://github.com/lfnovo/open-notebook

 - 297 files